-Ich is very easily identified as the white spot will look like little grains of salt attached to the betta’s gills fins or body.
+Ich is easily identified as the white spot that looks like little grains of salt attached to the betta’s gills, fins, or body.
 These white spots are actually the white ich parasites moving around under the betta’s skin, which looks like white spots.

 White spot disease is caused by a protozoan parasite called Ichthyophthirius multifiliis, more commonly known as Ich.
 This parasite has a very low host specificity, and most freshwater fish species are susceptible to it.

 The parasite resides in the host fish’s gills, fins, and skin.
 It buries itself beneath the epidermis (top layer of skin) during the feeding stage (the trophont), where it is protected and free to feed off the host fish’s skin cells.

 During the early stages of infection, the trophont constantly rotates and pushes the skin cells around it, causing the skin to become slightly raised and reflective to light.
 Each raised bump appears as a small white dot that can be difficult to see with the naked eye and looks like a grain of salt under magnification.